elenatorro/asteroids-k-means-clustering/README.md

 ![Asteroids classification graph in Vega](images/asteroids_classification.png)

-Replace `YOUR_DATA_URL` with your API endpoint and paste the following code in [Vega](https://vega.github.io/editor/#/).
+Replace `YOUR_API_URL` with your API endpoint and paste the following code in [Vega](https://vega.github.io/editor/#/).
 It should be something like: https://api.tinybird.co/v0/pipes/asteroids_classification.csv?token=YOUR_READ_TOKEN

 ```json
 {